src-d/gitbase/docs/using-gitbase/schema.md

 +---------------------+-----------+
 ```

 Commits contains all the [commits](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#_git_commit_objects) from all the references from all the repositories, not duplicated by repository.
 Note that you can have the same commit in several repositories.
-In that case, the commit will appears two times on the table, one per repository.
+In that case the commit will appear two times on the table, one per repository.

 > Note that this table is not only showing `HEAD` commits but all the commits on the repository (that can be a lot more than the commits on `HEAD` reference).